-Hospital chilbirth education classes usually teach the stages of childbirth and tend to focus on breathing techniques to assist with labor pain.
-There will be a class where pain relief options are discussed, and an anesthesiologist may present material during the class.
+Hospital childbirth education classes usually teach the stages of childbirth and focus on breathing techniques to assist with labor pain.
+There’s a class where pain relief options are discussed, and an anesthesiologist may present material on labor medications during the class.

 Many hospital classes teach only what is permissible at the hospital.
 They don’t go into detail on how movement and position changes during labor can help women and tend to focus more on medication for pain relief.